um33/dentistimo/README.md

 17. The system shall not allow users to make concurrent bookings

-18. The system shall implement a circuit breaker makes sure that the system does not get overwhelmed Components
+18. The system shall implement a circuit breaker makes sure that the system does not get overwhelmed

 19. The system shall have a component to handle the Frontend user interface